openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-textclock.md

 ### Example 2 (Text Style Clock with Start/Stop Functionality)

-This example shows the basic usage of the TextClock component by setting the clock text format through the format property.
+This example demonstrates the basic usage of the `TextClock` component by setting the clock text format through the `format` property.

-Clicking the "start TextClock" button invokes the callback function to start the text clock using TextClockController.
-Clicking the "stop TextClock" button pauses the text clock via TextClockController.
+Clicking the "start TextClock" button triggers the callback function to start the text clock using `TextClockController`.
+Clicking the "stop TextClock" button pauses the text clock.

-The component in this example continuously updates the accumulateTime content when the text clock refreshes by setting the onDateChange callback function.
+The component in this example continuously updates the `accumulateTime` content when the text clock refreshes by setting the `onDateChange` callback function.

 <!-- run -->